romansj/hwk_l/readme.md

 The task description was really clear and had all the necessary details to get started 😊.

 I'm using MacOS on Apple Silicon, so I ran the arm64 version.
-I've been mostly working with Java (and in backend with Spring Boot), however it has certain pain points in performance and testing, which is why for the web server framework I chose Micronaut instead.
+I've been mostly working with Java (and in backend with Spring Boot), however it has certain pain points in performance and testing, which is why for the web server framework I chose Micronaut instead, so there most likely is some awkwardness.

 # Solution description